 Branched Chain Amino Acids are among the most beneficial and effective supplements for your overall health, but also for any sports nutrition program.
 BCAAs make up 35% of your muscle mass and must be present for molecular growth and development to take place.
 BCAAs (especially leucine) stimulate protein synthesis, and give indications they do so to a greater extent than a normal protein on its own.
 BCAAs also increase synthesis of the cellular machinery responsible for carrying out the process of protein synthesis.

 In the sports science world, where claims are easily made and infrequently met, BCAAs are showing their mettle by delivering the goods for those looking for potent workout recovery, either from fatigue or or muscle damage.

-The Truth About Sourcing of BCAAs
+The Truth About BCAA Sources

-BCAAs can come from both plant-based and animal-based sources.
+Both plants an animals are sources of branched chain amino acids.
 For years, it was a well-kept industry secret that BCAAs were derived from animal sources such as swine, fur, hair and feathers.
 These animal sources were treated with acids and cleaned with certain chemicals, so that the amino acids could be extracted from these sources.
 Not very appetizing, socially conscious or sustainable, is it?

 Plant based BCAA sources are derived from either soy or corn.
 But the challenge with plant-based BCAAs is that they can contain allergens, and many are sourced from GMO farms.
 Fortunately, there are solid sources of Non-GMO farms that are producing non-allergen plant-based BCAAs.
 Corn has become popular material in the fermentation process of BCAA’s because it is not considered an allergen like soy.